A 4D-Var Method with Flow-Dependent Background Covariances for the Shallow-Water Equations: Conclusion

 \section{Conclusion}

 In this work we have presented a new method for updating the background covariances in 4D-Var filtering, and applied it to the shallow-water equations.
 Our method finds the MAP estimator of the initial position using the Gauss-Newton's method with the Hessian matrix stored and the background covariances obtained in a factorised form.
 Our method is computationally efficient and has memory and computational costs that scale nearly linearly with the size of the grid.
-In comparisons on synthetic datasets, we have found that out method outperforms competing methods (EnKF and En4D-Var), and requires much less tuning compared to them.

-Due to the definition of our method, total computational cost is at most a few times higher than 4D-Var with fixed background covariances (depending on the choice of parameter $b$).
-Since its first operational implementation in ECMWF in 1997, 4D-Var has been one of the most popular methods for numerical weather prediction and has been widely implemented.
-Therefore the wall-clock time and total computational cost of our method are within a practically feasible range.

-4D-Var-based methods are less directly parallelisable compared to ENKF as the optimization steps and the ODE solver steps are indeed inherently serial.
-Nevertheless, there is large scope for parallelisation within the ODE solver due to the fact that the interactions are mostly local, and this is exploited in the operational implementations.
-Moreover, even if parallelisation might result in shorter wall-clock time, the energy and resource costs are proportional to the total computational time.
-Hence a better metric is the total computational time for a given filtering accuracy.
-Based on our simulations it is clear that our method is competitive in this metric with the existing ENKF and En4D-Var approaches at a given filtering accuracy.